brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-22-first-print.md

 date: 2022-09-22 06:00:00 +1200
 layout: post
 readtime: true
-tags: [3D printing]
+tags: [3D printing, Octoprint]
-title: "First Print"
+title: "First print"
 ---

 I am not counting the bed levelling print from yesterday 😉.
 The first "proper" thing I wanted to print is something to test how well my printer is printing.
 This is known as a benchmark or torture test print and the most common is Benchy: